 How to Tackle a Big Project

 Today, we will talk about how to tackle a big project and other ridiculous things easily.
 This will help you to manage your business and also it would be helpful in your personal life.
-The reason this episode came to mind because I did struggle to finish the book, and everybody is pushing her to complete it.
-However, I couldn’t get into it, don’t get me wrong, I love working on my book but it can be tiring juggling home life, my business, and my job as a nurse.
+The reason this episode came to mind is that I did struggle to finish the book, and everybody is pushing her to complete it.
+However, I couldn’t get into it, don’t get me wrong, I love working on my book, but it can be tiring juggling home life, my business, and my job as a nurse.
 Plus, I’m in the editing phase, and we all know that I hate editing!
-Then I thought why not make this ridiculously easy?
-So, let’s have a look at the tips and tricks, using which you can tackle any project.
+Then I thought, why not make this ridiculously easy?
+So, let’s have a look at the tips and tricks using which you can tackle any project.

 Think about it, are those tasks scaring you?
 Is there something in your business that intimidates you and keeps on putting off because you think it’s too big to handle?
 You might be.
 But remember that it’s much easier for you to tackle a big project if you break it down.